Exact Hosting Master Service Agreement

 Notwithstanding anything found herein, the Company follows all local, state, and federal laws pursuant to the services delivered over the Internet and directly related to our network and internal systems.
 The purpose of this Acceptable Use Policy (“AUP”) is to inform all Customers of anticipated Customer use.
 Due to the myriad of possibilities in maintaining a network comprised of many servers, this document is intended to act as a guideline to service and not to be all-encompassing.
 In addition, we may update this document at any time and it will become effective immediately.

 Direct Violations of AUP: The following list represents per se direct violations of the AUP and will be subject to immediate redress under the methods of resolution as described in this, the AUP.
-Any violation of the AUP may result in immediate suspension of services, cancellation of account, and/or removal.
+Any violation of the AUP may result in immediate suspension of services, cancellation of account, removal and/or termination.

 - Copyright Infringement: Direct copyright infringement as defined and noted under Title 17, Section 512 of the United States Code is a direct violation of the AUP.